Pre-lab Exercise: Surface Anatomy of the Anterior Abdominal Wall

 - Study the common variations in the pattern of the arteries traversing the lesser omentum, and determine whether any of these variants are present in your specimen.

-- Free the gall bladder from the visceral surface of the liver (MOVIE -couresty of UMich).
+- Free the gall bladder from the visceral surface of the liver.

 - Open the gall bladder which may contain gallstones.